khudgins/documentation/agent/proxy/registration.rst

 There are two different ways to register agent proxies:

 1. Selecting a server because the agent proxy is running on a node that has been detected or launched by enStratus.
+See `Registering via managed resource`_ below.
 2. Entering an arbitrary IP:port to handshake with.
+See `Registering via external resource`_ below.

-After you do one of those things (see the corresponding section below), the same final step must occur (covered in the `ID validation`_ section below).
+At the end of this page is also `Deregistering`_ information.

-Registering via enStratus server
+Registering via managed resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use this method if the agent proxy is running on a node that has been detected